melbournebioinformatics/MelBioInf_docs/docs/tutorials/variant_calling_galaxy_1/variant_calling_galaxy_1.md

 In this tutorial we cover the concepts of detecting small variants (SNVs and indels) in human genomic DNA using a small set of reads from chromosome 22.

 Note: The tutorial is designed to introduce the tools, datatypes and workflow of variation detection.
-We filter the variations manually to understand what is actually happening in variant calling.
-In practice the datasets would be much larger and you would use more sophisticated tools to call, annotate and filter variants.
+We filter the variants manually to understand what is actually happening in variant calling.
+In practice the datasets would be much larger and you would carry out some extra steps to improve the quality of the called variants.

 -----